-I found these posters by Rick Morris (www.newmanagement.com) on a website years ago, and I have used them ever since with students in grades K through 8.
+I found sign language posters by Rick Morris (www.newmanagement.com) years ago, and I have used them ever since with students in grades K through 8.
 I use the first five, although he has now has fourteen in all.
 I have them posted in my classroom and teach them the first day of school.
 They are easy for the students to learn and very effective, especially in larger groups.
 Students like them, too!
 Check out Rick’s website for more good tips!

 4. Keep a silent eye on the clock (or your watch)

 Want to get your class quiet quickly?
 Just look at the clock, or your watch, assume a sad expression and shake your head just a bit.
 Don’t say a word!
 Your students will get the message loud and clear.
 If you deduct the time you have waited from allotted preferred activity time, such as recess or classroom games (see Tools for Teaching: Discipline, Instruction, Motivation by Fred Jones), you won’t have to wait very often for silence.
 I first observed this during student teaching by an experienced teacher, and it still works after all these years!

 In my experience, this is really effective in the primary and elementary grades.
 On the first day of school, explain to your students that if you ever have to write SORRY on the board, it will mean that the class has lost a privilege they enjoy, such as free time or recess.
 When undesired behaviors occur, start to print the word “S-O-R-R-Y” one letter at a time on the board without making a big deal about it.
 Don’t erase the any of the letters you have written until the end of the day or after the preferred activity.
 Rarely will you get to “Y.” I promise!
 Works like a charm.

 Have you tried (or would you like to try) any of these strategies with your kids?
 Do you use other non-verbal classroom management techniques in your classroom?
 Tell us in the comments!

 - 4 ways time management habits get derailed (and how to get back on track) - February 19, 2017